Niedermorschwihr

 Valentin Zusslin, 57 Grand Rue, +33 (0)389 76 82 84

 Organically oriented producer making outstanding Riesling Pfingstberg.
-Established 1691 and now run by generations 11 to 13; Valentin, Jean.Marie, Jean-Paul and Marie.
-Look for Clos Liebensberg on Bollenberg.
-Declares the sweetness according to a 5-degree scale.
+Established 1691 and now run by generation 13 Jean-Paul and Marie.
+Look for Clos Liebensberg and Bollenberg.
+Very, very good!

 Francois Braun, 19-21 Grand Rue, +33 (0)389 76 95 13

-Thought to make some of the best Riesling Pfingstberg, year after year.
+Thought to make some of the best Riesling Pfingstberg, but the medium range a bit to blowsy.

 Francois Schmitt 19, rue de Soultzmatt +33 (0)389 76 08 45

 Got attention with the Gewurztraminer 2002, the best value in Alsace according to Tom Stevenson in 2004.
-Hospitable, cosy grower with ups and downs.
+Hospitable, cosy grower with an increasingly strong reputation.